 Late Payment in the UK: Your Rights and Options

-UK businesses are owed an average of £22,000 in overdue invoices at any time, and approximately 50,000 businesses fail each year due to cash flow problems caused by late payment.
+UK businesses are owed an average of £22,000 in overdue invoices at any time, according to the Federation of Small Businesses, and approximately 50,000 businesses fail each year due to cash flow problems caused by late payment.
 Under the Late Payment of Commercial Debts (Interest) Act 1998, you can charge statutory interest of 8% above Bank of England base rate on any late B2B payment.
 But charging interest doesn't solve the immediate cash gap.
 Here's what does.

 Your Legal Rights